Arthur (dog): Life in Sweden

 After a crowdfunding campaign started by the Swedish newspapers, Twitter campaign, received assistance from the Ecuadorian Minister for Social Affairs, and obtained permission from the Swedish Board of Agriculture, Lindnord was able to bring Arthur back to Sweden.
 Arthur required veterinary care and had to remain in quarantine for 120 days; in March 2015, after dental surgery, a "small operation" and a press conference, he went to live with Lindnord and his family in Örnsköldsvik.
-According to the Ecuadorian and Swedish Veterinarian, Arthur was between five and seven years old when brought to Sweden.
+According to the Ecuadorian and Swedish veterinarians, Arthur was between five and seven years old when brought to Sweden.

-In late November 2014 an Ecuadorian man told an Ecuadorian newspaper that Arthur was his dog, Barbuncho.
+In late November 2014, an Ecuadorian man told an Ecuadorian newspaper that Arthur was his dog, Barbuncho.
 Several people acquainted with the owner told Lindnord that he had actually taken the dog from a man and his family, but Lindnord then blamed them for being complicit in animal abuse.
 There was never any evidence of abuse, however; the dog lived in a rural, tropical area and was known to accompany his owner on hunting trips and treks with international tropical biologists and health professionals with whom the owner worked.
 After a petition was started by animal activists in Ecuador threatening violence towards and incarceration of the former owner, the owner and his acquaintances decided to back down to keep his family safe.

-In May 2015 Arthur accompanied the team in the Wings For Life World Run in Kalmar.
+In May 2015, Arthur accompanied the team in the Wings For Life World Run in Kalmar.

 Arthur was diagnosed with a malignant tumour and died on December 8, 2020.

 Book and film

 Lindnord together with co-writer Val Hudson have written three bestseller books about Arthur.
 Arthur - The Dog Who Crossed the Jungle to Find a Home was published in 2016, Arthur and Friends was published in 2017 and Young Arthur - Inspired by the true story of Arthur, the rescue dog published in 2024.

 A film, Arthur the King was released by Lionsgate on March 15, 2024.
 The screenplay is based on the book Arthur - The Dog Who Crossed the Jungle to Find a Home.
 Mark Wahlberg stars as Mikael Lindnord, while Helena Lindnord is being portrayed by Juliet Rylance.
 Other actors in the movie include Simu Liu, Nathalie Emmanuel, and Ali Suliman.

 Though the story recounted in the books took place in Ecuador, the film was set and filmed in the Dominican Republic, leading to much disappointment and confusion among Ecuadorians, as reflected on X and social media venues when the film trailer was released.